PersonaDooM/Aabas/Cryptography-Class/Assessments/Assignment/Practical_test/Practical_test_2/README.md

 **Why this is important:**
 We need .pyc files to decompile and view the original code logic.

-Possible Errors:

-- ❌ “Invalid PyInstaller archive” → The `.exe` file may be encrypted, corrupted, or not PyInstaller.
-- ✅ Solution: Confirm version using DIE and try adjusting `pyinstxtractor.py` manually (specify version).
-- ❌ Python version mismatch → If pyinstxtractor fails silently.
-- ✅ Solution: Use Python 3.8 as most PyInstaller v3 apps work with it.

 ---

 ### 🔓 4.
 Decompile .pyc to .py